-Figure 1c: Closer picture of multiple reddish brown, firm, coalescing papules, some with superficial excoriations and perilesional ervthema. demonstrating Blaschkoid distribution on the upper
+Figure 1c: Closer picture of multiple reddish brown, firm, coalescing papules, some with superficial excoriations and perilesional ervthema. demonstrating Blaschkoid distribution on the upper arm.

+How to cite this article: Verma SB, Vasani R. Prurigo nodularis following the lines of blaschko - A case of superimposed segmental manifestation.
+Indian J Dermatol Venereol Leprol.
+2024;90:652-3. doi: 10.25259/IJDVL 87 2023

+Received: January, 2023 Accepted: August, 2023 EPub Ahead of Print: October, 2023 Published: August, 2024

+DOI: 10.25259/IJDVL 87 2023 PMID: 38031682

-How to cite this article: Verma SB, Vasani R. Prurigo nodularis following the lines of Blaschko - A case of superimposed segmental manifestation.
-Indian J Dermatol Venereol Leprol, doi: 10.25259/IJDVL\87\2023 Received: January, 2023 Accepted: August, 2023 EPub Ahead of Print: October, 2023 DOI: 10.25259/IJDVL\87\2023 This is an open-access article distributed under the terms of the Creative Commons Attribution-Non Commercial-Share Alike 4.0 License, which allows others to remix, tweak, and build upon the work non-commercially, as long as the author is credited and the new creations are licensed under the identical terms.
-Verma and Vasani Linear Prurigo
+This is an open-access article distributed under the terms of the Creative Commons Attribution-Non Commercial-Share Alike 4.0 License, which allows others to remix, tweak, and build upon the work non-commercially, as long as the author is credited and the new creations are licensed under the identical terms.

-Figure 2a: H& E- 100X - Acanthotic epidermis with hyperkeratosis and focal parakeratosis.
+Figure 2a: H& E- 100x - Acanthotic epidermis with hyperkeratosis and focal parakeratosis.
 Dermis shows mild fibrosis, thickened collagen bundles, and admixed perivascular lymphocytic infiltrate.

-Figure 3: Significantly resolved and flattened lesions with post-inflammatory hyperpigmentation. improvement.
-The patient was then given oral cyclosporine at 4mg/kg, improving the itch and the severity of lesions in two months.
-Significant flattening of lesions with hyperpigmentation was seen after four months [Figure.
-3], and the drug was tapered gradually in the next two months.
+Figure 3: Significantly resolved and flattened lesions with post-inflammatory hyperpigmentation.

 The patient is in remission with regular application of emollients and mometasone cream on weekends.

-Skin disorders with a polygenic background sometimes show a pronounced linear /segmental or Blaschkoid distribution.
+Skin disorders with a polygenic background sometimes show a pronounced linear/segmental or Blaschkoid distribution.
 That may present as an isolated disorder or be superimposed on less severe, disseminated, symmetrically distributed lesions of the same disorder.
-These Blaschkoid lesions represent a counterpart of type 2 segmental mosaicism of monogenic skin diseases, and the phenomenon is referred to as 'superimposed segmental manifestation'.1 It is explained by the loss of heterozygosity concerning one of the genes during the precocious stage of development, causing the clonal outgrowth of a population of cells that increases the predisposition to atopic dermatitis.
+These Blaschkoid lesions represent a counterpart of type 2 segmental mosaicism of monogenic skin diseases, and the phenomenon is referred to as 'superimposed segmental manifestation'.'
+It is explained by the loss of heterozygosity concerning one of the genes during the precocious stage of development, causing the clonal outgrowth of a population of cells that increases the predisposition to atopic dermatitis.
 It has been described earlier with atopic dermatitis and other conditions2 such as dermatomyositis, psoriasis, lichen planus, lichen planopilaris, and vitiligo.

-Figure 2b: Polarised mode of dermoscopy.
-(Dermlite DL3Gen, USA).
-Annotations Red arrow - peripheral white striations giving white starburst pattern, Yellow arrow and Green arrow - scale, Black arrow - perilesional hyperpigmentation, White star - telangiectasia and atrophy, Blue star - blue grey globule In the present case, the aggravation of atopic dermatitis in a Blaschkoid pattern on the upper extremities, manifesting as pruriginous nodules with similar lesions scattered elsewhere, is an example of superimposed segmental manifestation.
-The non-response to conservative treatment with topical clobetasol and emollients necessitating oral immunosuppressive therapy confirms that such presentations can be notoriously refractory to treatment.
-Patients like ours offer an opportunity to identify intraindividual genetic variations marking loci involved in the pathogenesis of atopic dermatitis, eventually leading to targeted treatment.
-Declaration of patient consent The authors certify that they have obtained all appropriate patient consent.
+In the present case, the aggravation of atopic dermatitis in a Blaschkoid pattern on the upper extremities, manifesting as pruriginous nodules3 with similar lesions scattered elsewhere, is an example of superimposed segmental manifestation.
+The non-response to conservative treatment with topical clobetasol and emollients necessitating oral immunosuppressive therapy confirms that such presentations can be notoriously refractory to treatment.4 Patients like ours offer an opportunity to identify intraindividual genetic variations marking loci involved in the pathogenesis of atopic dermatitis, eventually leading to targeted treatment.2